-In these times of Brexit and Trump it seems everyone is looking for a good deal, so I’m here to shed some light on some of the best that cheap air rifles have to offer.
-Now, just 60 years ago, £200 would buy you a brand new car, but cars are not necessarily the most efficient tool for pest control so lets wee what high powered airguns we can get for the same price.
+In these times of Brexit and Trump, it seems everyone’s looking for a good deal.
+So I’m here to shed light on some of the best that cheap air rifles have to offer.
+Now, just 60 years ago, £200 would buy you a brand-new car, but cars are not necessarily the most efficient tool for pest control.
+So let’s see what high-powered airguns we can get for the same price.
 And you should always factor in the importance of choosing the correct air gun pellet too.

-If you are looking for value, there is not much worth having priced below the Remington Express XP, not just one of the cheapest spring rifles, but one of the cheapest airguns period.
-The express is only available in .177 but will shoot 11.5ft/lbs+ making it just as effective several more expensive guns on the market.
+If you’re looking for value, you can’t do better than the Remington Express XP.
+It’s not just one of the cheapest spring rifles, but it’s one of the cheapest airguns, period.
+The express is only available in .177, but it will shoot 11.5ft/lbs plus, making it just as effective as many other more expensive guns on the market.

-The finish on the rifle is also surprisingly refined considering the price and the hardwood stock, read : not beech, is suitably shaped and well stained.
-The rifle also weighs under 3kg making it lighter than some other similarly priced spring rifles.
-The trigger of the Remington in particular is nice and wide, and whilst there is a little creep, the pull weight seems perfectly set to achieve a predictable let off.
-The Remington is also accurate with 1/2” groups at 30 yards using air arms diabolo pellets and the muzzle report is greatly reduced by the addition of a silencer.
+The finish on the rifle is also surprisingly refined, considering the price, and the hardwood stock (read ‘not beech’) is suitably shaped and well stained.
+The rifle also weighs under 3kg, making it lighter than some other similarly priced spring rifles.
+The trigger of the Remington, in particular, is nice and wide, and whilst there’s a little creep, the pull weight seems perfectly set to achieve a predictable let-off.
+The Remington is also accurate, with 1/2” groups at 30 yards, using Air Arms Diabolo pellets, and the muzzle report is greatly reduced by the addition of a silencer.

-The rifle is not as silent as a CO2 or PCP rifle however as the main noise of a spring rifle comes from inside the rifle itself.
-Also the silencer is moulded to the front of the rifle eliminating the possibility of front sights.
-Now the rifle does come with a 3-9×32 scope, but is its always nice to have the option.
+This rifle, however, is not as quiet as a CO2 or PCP rifle, as the main noise of a spring rifle comes from inside the rifle itself.
+Also, the silencer is moulded to the front of the rifle, eliminating the possibility of front sights.
+Now, the rifle does come with a 3-9×32 scope, but it’s always nice to have the option.

-All in all a great rifle that is limited by its lack of options such as calibre choice and sight options.
+All in all, a great rifle that’s limited by its lack of options, such as calibre choice and sight options.